Please note that ack with a version number of 1.x is deprecated. Please use ack 2.0.

 Probably because it's of a type that ack doesn't recognize. ack's searching behavior is driven by filetype.
 If ack doesn't know what kind of file it is, ack ignores the file.

-Use the -f switch to see a list of files that ack will search for you.
+switch to see a list of files that ack will search

 ack is designed by a programmer, for programmers, for searching large trees of code.
 Most codebases have a lot files in them which aren't source files (like compiled object files, source control metadata, etc), and grep wastes a lot of time searching through all of those as well and returning matches from those files.